steeladept/steeladept.github.io/pages/zabbix/Zabbix4AppServerInstall.md

 2. Second issue yet to be defined.

-Do not forget to install the agent.
-See [Agent Configuration Guide](./Zabbix4AgentInstall.md) for details.
+Do not forget to install the agent.See [Agent Configuration Guide](./Zabbix4AgentInstall.md) for details.

 >Note that you may need to come back and add or adjust this after you install the front end web server so you can verify functionality